MaskRay/ccls/README.md

 Compared with cquery, it makes use of C++17 features, has less third-party dependencies and slimmed-down code base.
 It leverages Clang C++ API as [clangd](https://clang.llvm.org/extra/clangd.html) does, which provides better support for code completion and diagnostics.
-Refactoring and formatting are non-goals as they can be provided by clang-format, clang-include-fixer and other Clang based tools.
+Refactoring is a non-goal as it can be provided by clang-include-fixer and other Clang based tools.

 The comparison with cquery as noted on 2018-07-15: